StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/storage.md

     storageClassName: "standard"
       resources:
         requests:
-            # Size of volume for each Elasticsearch pod
+            # size of volume for each Elasticsearch pod
             storage: 250Gi

 hbase: